gruberb/blog-hugo/content/post/about.md

 - JavaScript (NodeJS, AngularJS 1 + 2, ReactJS)
 - Go (with Echo for web applications)
 - MongoDB
-- Hosting via AWS or Heroku
+- Deployment via Docker on AWS, Heroku or DockerCloud
 - Testing with Jasmine, Mocha and Sinon

 I also implement code patterns and "behaviours":